MasoniteFramework/docs/email.md

 ## Queues

 Sending an email may take several seconds so it might be a good idea to create a Job.
-Jobs are simply Python classes that inherit from the `Queueable` class.
-We could send emails asynchronously by creating a job and sending emails like so:
+Jobs are simply Python classes that inherit from the `Queueable` class and can be pushed to queues or ran asynchronously.
+This will look something like:

 ```python
 from app.jobs.SendWelcomeEmail import SendWelcomeEmail